tolik518/r0.fyi/src/blog/tangled-knotmirror-ssrf.md

 ## 1. Background / Discovery notes

 At work I got the task to audit multiple repositories for security issues.
 With all the hype around [mythos](https://red.anthropic.com/2026/mythos-preview/) we've decided to do an AI-assisted code review.
 This got me interested to also take a look into some open source repositories!
-Some days prior I've stumbled upon [tangled](https://tangled.org), so it was an obvious target for me to poke a little bit around.

-Tangled is a decentralized git forge built on top of the [AT Protocol](https://atproto.com/) (known for powering Bluesky).
+Some days prior I've stumbled upon [tangled](https://tangled.org), an open-source, decentralized git forge built on top of the [AT Protocol](https://atproto.com/) (known for powering Bluesky).
+So tangled it was the perfect candidate for me to poke a little bit around!

-So I've started to look into the codebase manually first (as I don't have unlimited tokens, I haven't sent in an agent just yet).
-When looking into the codebase I even made [some](https://tangled.org/tangled.org/core/pulls/1430/round/0) [small](https://tangled.org/tangled.org/core/pulls/1441/round/2) [contributions](https://tangled.org/tangled.org/core/pulls/1432/round/1).
+I've started to look into the codebase manually first (I decided against using an agent for now, as I don't have unlimited tokens).
+When looking into the codebase and learning a little bit about the project, I have made [some](https://tangled.org/tangled.org/core/pulls/1430/round/0) [small](https://tangled.org/tangled.org/core/pulls/1441/round/2) [contributions](https://tangled.org/tangled.org/core/pulls/1432/round/1).

 Due to the decentralized nature it is possible to host your own knot, which is basically a host that handles git-operations.
 After digging a little bit more into it
 I've also found out that it's possible to use `localhost` as a knot.
 This means that the production tangled server would try to reach its own `localhost`.
-This smells like a vulnerability.
+This could be a potential SSRF condition.
 Since the infrastructure of the tangled server is somewhat transparent through the monorepo and additionally through the [infra](https://tangled.org/tangled.org/infra/tree/b58686686afc02d84c792915fc98122e5e2b371f)-repo I knew where to look next.

 ![](/images/blog/tangled-add-your-knot.png)